On the Go: Moving From a Laptop to an iPad

 Adopting an iPad for audio production means embracing a new mode of file management where cloud storage replaces hard disks, and wireless connections sub in for SD cards and USB sticks.
 Simmo explains how he moved his workflow over to the tablet.

 ‘Why am I carrying around terabytes of stuff I’ve done nothing with?’
-That was the question buzzing around my head last September as I panned across the hard drives in my backpack.
-There were umpteen sound recordings, videos and pics from dozens of forays through Asia and the Himalaya, all just a head crash from oblivion.
+That was the question buzzing around my head in September 2017 as I panned across the hard drives in my backpack.
+There were umpteen dozen sound recordings, videos and pics from numerous forays through Asia and the Himalaya, all just a head crash from oblivion.
 It was time to do something with them.
 It was also time to change my approach, from ‘post-production when I get home’ — which had clearly failed — to ‘post-production on location’.
 I needed to break the stockpiling habit.

 I pictured myself trekking into a remote area with a lightweight high-quality rig, recording and filming an elderly villager playing endangered music, and leaving behind a finished copy.
 That wasn’t going to happen with my Macbook Pro.
-It’s an early 2013 model with 15-inch Retina display; a wonderfully reliable machine that never cost a cent in repairs, but its trekking days are over.
-Apart from being too heavy for what I had in mind, its battery life had faded to a measly four hours and I hated working with iMovie.
+It’s an early 2013 model with 15-inch Retina display; a wonderfully reliable machine that never cost a cent in repairs, but its trekking days were over.
+Apart from being too heavy for what I had in mind, its battery life had faded to a measly few hours and I hated working with iMovie and Final Cut Pro.
 I wanted a lightweight DAW with a day’s worth of battery, and a video editing app I could relate to as an audio guy.

 A week later Apple released iOS 11, and reviewers asked “is it time to replace your laptop with an iPad?”
 Most concluded “Not yet”, but I’d already done the numbers.
 An iPad Pro now serves all of my ‘post-production on location’ needs, saves two kilograms over my old Macbook Pro and over AU$2000 on upgrading to a new Macbook Pro.
 However, getting to that point was not easy.
 Here’s how I made it work.